Chemotactic self-caging in active emulsions: Materials and Methods

 \subsection{Binary collisions: Image processing and data analysis}

-After region of interest selection, background correction and binarisation, we extracted droplet coordinates via a contour search algorithm \cite{bradski2000_opencv} combined with a blob size filter for each video frame.
-To rule out interactions by hydrodynamic entrainment, or direct droplet to droplet interactions, we filtered the resulting coordinate set to exclude droplets whose distance within the same frame are below a set threshold, as well as droplets too close to the cell boundaries.
-Droplet trajectories were extracted from the filtered set via a Crocker-Grier type algorithm, providing droplet coordinates $x,y$ and speed vectors $\vec{v}$ for each recorded timestep.
-We identified and analysed interactions as follows: for each pair of trajectories, we identified matching sections where the trajectory distance fell below a set threshold.
+To generate experimental data on droplet-trail collisions for comparison to the CAPP model, we placed droplets at low number densities ( 0.25 to 0.50 droplets per $\rm mm^2$) in aqueous surfactant solutions in quasi-2D microfluidic reservoirs.
+We recorded and analyzed the droplet trajectories via video microscopy and mined the data from 20 experimental runs for suitable trail interactions, as follows.
+Since our model assumes the preceding droplet to move in a pristine medium with isotropic chemical field, we selected interactions where its motion can locally be well approximated by a straight line (red trajectories in \figref[a,b]{fig:Autochemotactic}).
+Thus, we can we assume the chemical gradient in the trail to evolve according to \eqnref{eq:chemicalProfile}.
+After region of interest selection, background correction and binarization, we extracted droplet coordinates via a contour search algorithm \cite{bradski2000_opencv} combined with a blob size filter for each video frame.
+Our model does not account for direct hydrodynamic interactions between droplets, for example entrainment.
+We therefore filtered the resulting coordinate set to exclude droplets whose distance within the same frame are below a set threshold of \SI{90}{\um}, as well as droplets too close to the cell boundaries.
+Droplet trajectories were extracted from the filtered set via a Crocker-Grier type algorithm~\cite{crocker1996_methods}, providing droplet coordinates $x,y$ and speed vectors $\vec{v}$ for each recorded timestep.
+We identified and analyzed interactions as follows: for each pair of trajectories, we identified matching sections where the trajectory distance fell below a threshold of \SI{220}{\um}.
 Interactions that include a trajectory endpoint were excluded as we cannot guarantee these to be complete.
 Segment pairs $s_1, s_2$ were sorted by time.
 We assume the droplet creating $s_1$ to move freely, such that $s_1$ can be safely approximated by a straight line.
 We note that our swimmers' dynamics are persistent Brownian rather than strictly ballistic, however, the trajectory persistence length, as seen in \figref{SIfig:collisions}, clearly exceeds the typical interaction length, so that our assumption of straight segments is reasonable.
 We identified the orientation $\hat{\vec{e}}_1$ of $s_1$ via a linear regression fit.
-If the standard deviation of this fit exceeded a certain value, the segment was considered to be too crooked, i.e. not relating to free motion, and the interaction was discarded. \figref{SIfig:collisions} shows trajectories from one experimental run with the numerically identified interactions marked in colour.
+If the standard deviation of this fit exceeded a certain value, the segment was considered to be too crooked, i.e. not relating to free motion, and the interaction was discarded. \figref{SIfig:collisions} shows trajectories from one experimental run with the numerically identified interactions marked in color.
 We further discarded, by visual inspection, any interactions that were disturbed by multiple trail collisions.
 For segment $s_2$, we extracted the following quantities: \begin{enumerate} \item the time $\Delta t=t_2-t_1$ elapsed between the two points of closest trajectory approach, which we chose as the time delay of the interaction. \item for each coordinate in $s_2$, the distance to the closest point in $s_1$, i.e. distance $d(t)$ of swimmer to trail over time.
 To mark crossing events, by convention, $d$ is signed via $\sgn(d) = \sgn(\vec{n}_2\times\hat{\vec{e}}_1)$, with $\vec{n}_2$ denoting the $s_2$ trajectory normal and $\times$ the 2D cross product. \item from a projection of $\vec{v}_2$ on $\hat{\vec{e}}_1$, droplet speeds $v_\parallel$ parallel and $v_\perp$ perpendicular to the trail, as well as the angle $\theta$ between $\vec{v}_2$ and $\hat{\vec{e}}_1$.
 To avoid discontinuities in $\theta$ due to $2\pi$ periodicities, $\theta$ was calculated with respect to $-\hat{\vec{e}}_1$ if $\langle v_\parallel\rangle>0$. \end{enumerate}